Frequently Asked Questions

-Choosing the right dog trainer for you and your family is important.
-You will be working with this person for several weeks depending on your training issue.
-So you will need to be able to communicate effectively, have the same training beliefs and be able to have the time and budget for the dog trainer.
-The American Veterinary Society for Animal Behavior has written a great article with tips on how to choose a trainer and key points to look for.
-You can read the article here.
+How do I pick a dog trainer?Choosing the right dog trainer for both you and your family is personal and important.
+You will be working with them for several weeks depending on your training issue.
+Being able to communicate effectively and have the same training beliefs will be important.
+Also being able to invest the time and budget for the dog trainer you want is key.
+The American Veterinary Society for Animal Behavior has written a great article here with tips on how to choose a trainer and key points to look for.

-Impulse control is one of the hardest things for dogs to do.
-That’s why I have just Leave It, Drop It and Stay in one package.
+What is Impulse Control Dog Training?Impulse control is one of the hardest things for dogs to do.
+That’s why I have just Leave It, Drop It and Stay in one program.
 We want to set them up to succeed.
-Just like my leash walking package, this package is over 3 weeks with 3 training sessions each week with the dog, 1 skill training session with you where I show you what we worked on.
-Then we end it all with Fido Follow Up.
+This program is over 3 weeks with 3 training sessions each week with the dog.
+Then 1 weekly skill training transfer session with you to show you what we worked on.
+Finishing up with a Follow Up session.
 Since Impulse Control is so difficult for dogs, extra sessions may be needed as each dog learns at their own pace.

-Diamond Dog is where I coach you through the process of training your dog.
-Since this package is 12 sessions (2 times a week over 6 weeks) this package can be used for puppies / young dogs that need to learn basic obedience or some dogs that may have some anxiety issues to be worked on.
-I suggest writing down what your training goals are prior to starting our training program.
+What is the Diamond Dog Coaching Program?Diamond Dog is where I coach you through the process of training your dog over 12 sessions (2 times a week over 6 weeks).
+This program can be used for both puppies and young dogs that need to learn basic obedience.
+Even some dogs that may have some anxiety issues to be worked on.
+I suggest writing down what your training goals are prior to our initial consultation.
 It’s important to set a realistic goal for what can be achieved during our time together.
 If you want to put together a personalized training plan, that is definitely an option.

-Happy hound is good for working on 2 to 3 behaviors that need to be refined.
-I would not suggest this for puppy training unless you are using it as an add on.
-This is also not recommended for a dog with anxiety issues.
-Happy Hound is great for basic obedience behaviors.
+What is the Happy Hound?Happy hound is good for working on 2 to 3 behaviors that need to be refined or can be used as an add on.
+This program is not recommended for dogs with anxiety issues.